okhobot/special_symbol_cleaner/README.md

 # special_symbol_cleaner

-replaces "—" with "-" in the names of folders and files in the directory
+replaces all characters that are not in the file "dictionary.txt " on "-"

+*has the help command*